ismailkocdemir/representation_learning/README.md

 ### Representation Learning

-experimenting with supervised/self-supervised algorithms, VAE and contrastive methods.
+experimenting with supervised/self-supervised algorithms, contrastive methods and VAEs.

+- learning a joint embedding for images and words that are visually descriptive exclusively.
+- using STNs in contrastive methods for learning optimum cropping/augmentation strategy.
+- using STNs in VAE for dynamic and disjoint inference on different parts of the image